foretoo/round-polygon/README.md

 ## Usage

 ### Types
-if you use TypeScript you can also import input type "Point" and output type "RoundedPoint"
+if you use TypeScript you can also import input type "InitPoint" and output type "RoundedPoint"

 ```javascript
 import roundPolygon, { InitPoint, RoundedPoint } from "round-polygon"